-JC was employed in the aviation industry.
-Unfortunately he had a long standing addiction to the drug crystal methyl-amphetamine (“ice”).
+JC worked in the aviation industry.
+Unfortunately, he had a long standing addiction to the drug crystal methyl-amphetamine (“ice”).
 The addiction was such that when he abused the drug he entered a state of psychotic paranoia.
 He came to the mistaken and deluded belief that police coming to assist him were trying to kill him.

 Consequently, he pushed, punched, kicked and spat at police officers who were in the course of their duty.

 After arrest, he faced charges of:

 - Assault police – section 60 Crimes Act 1900